microsoft/vscode-docs/docs/remote/faq.md

 * `update.code.visualstudio.com`
 * `*.vo.msecnd.net` (Azure CDN)

-The Remote - SSH and Remote - Containers extensions will download VS Code Server locally and transfer it remotely once a connection is established reduce the need for server / container to directly access the internet.
+By default, the Remote - SSH will attempt to download on the remote host, but if you enable `remote.SSH.allowLocalServerDownload`, the extension will fall back to downloading VS Code Server locally and transferring it remotely once a connection is established.

+The Remote - Containers extension always downloads locally and transfers into the container.

-You can install extensions manually without an internet connection using the **Extensions: Install from VSIX...** command, but if you use the extension panel or `devcontainer.json` to install extensions, your local machine and VS Code Server server will need outbound HTTPS (port 443) access  to:
+You can install extensions manually without an internet connection using the **Extensions: Install from VSIX...** command, but if you use the extension panel or `devcontainer.json` to install extensions, your local machine and VS Code Server will need outbound HTTPS (port 443) access to:

 * `marketplace.visualstudio.com`
 * `vscode.blob.core.windows.net`